-Staycation at Narra Hill
+About Narra Hill

 Our premiere suite has a modern, industrial look.
 It’s minimalist and chic, with floor-to-ceiling glass walls which makes it feel spacious and airy.
 There’s a small kitchen but no cooking utensils.
-Instead there’s dinnerware and utensils, coffee brewer, complimentary coffee and water.
+Instead there’s dinnerware and utensils, coffee brewer, and complimentary coffee and water.

 There’s a bathroom with a bath tub, as well as hot-and-cold rainshower and bath items (body shower, shampoo, conditioner).
 I love that the shampoo and conditioner smells like herbs, like those used in spas.
 There are bathrobes and towels provided as well.